andrasq/node-minisql/README.md

 Changelog
 ---------

+- 0.8.0 - db now either a connection or a connection pool, setup/teardown commands, deprecated first-draft interfaces
 - 0.7.0 - restructure files, more utils, more tests, faster small-packet extraction
 - 0.6.1 - fix tests and benchmark
 - 0.6.0 - pipeline concurrent queries, not serialize